Aerial application

-Aerial application, or crop dusting, involves spraying crops with crop protection products from an agricultural aircraft.
+Aerial application, sometimes known as "crop dusting", involves application of crop protection products to crops from an agricultural aircraft.
 Planting certain types of seed are also included in aerial application.
 The specific spreading of fertilizer is also known as aerial topdressing in some countries.
 In the USA in 2018 about 25% of pesticides used on commercial farms, and about 100% of forestry products are applied aerially.
 The European Union severely limited aerial application of pesticides in 2009 and other products because of environmental and public health hazards like spray drift.

 Agricultural aircraft are highly specialized, purpose-built aircraft.
 Today's agricultural aircraft are often powered by turbine engines of up to 1500 shp and can carry as much as 800 USgal of crop protection product.
 Helicopters are sometimes used, and some aircraft serve double duty as water bombers in areas prone to wildfires.
 These aircraft are referred to as SEAT, or "single engine air tankers."